XinyuKang22/kata-separation-of-concerns/sections/060_more_services.md

 ## Another Service?

 `EvidenceService` is now getting quite small.
-It orchestrates the virus scanner, meta-data and AWS services to perform work.
+It orchestrates the virus scanner, metadata and AWS services to perform work.
 Besides that, it only has one responsibility: interpret the results of the virus scan and decide what to do next.
 That decision is very simple.

 In some cases, decisions may be much more complex.
 It may be that whether to quarantine the file depends on more factors: